In today’s post, I’m going to share some of the best David Roller quotes from his book How to Make Big Money in Multi-Level Marketing.

 About the Book

-In summary, I really enjoyed this book.
+In summary, I really enjoyed these David Roller quotes from How to Make Big Money in Multi-Level Marketing.
 Overall, I give it an 8 of 10 and think you should add a copy of it to your leader’s library.
 You will be glad that you did.

 How about you?
-What is your favorite quote mentioned above?
-Have you read the book?
+Which one of these David Roller quotes is your favorite and why?
+Have you read How to Make Big Money in Multi-Level Marketing?
 If so, did you like it?
 Leave a comment below to let us know what you think.
 I look forward to hearing from you.